-Artificial Intelligence and Business Intelligence Comparison Table
+Artificial Intelligence vs Business Intelligence Comparison Table

 |Basis of Comparison

 |AI started with the intention of creating similar intelligence in machines that we find in humans.

 |It should provide information that can enable efficient and effective business decisions at all levels of the business.

-reporting, OLAP(online analytical processing)
+reporting, and OLAP(online analytical processing).

-|Artificial Intelligence is used in various fields such as Gaming, Natural language processing, Expert systems, Vision systems, Speech recognition, Handwriting recognition, and Intelligent Robots.
+|Artificial Intelligence is used in various fields, such as Gaming, Natural language processing, Expert systems, Vision systems, Speech recognition, Handwriting recognition, and Intelligent Robots.

-|Research areas for Business Intelligence include Data mining in social networks, process analytics, Bigdata, OLAP|
+|Research areas for Business Intelligence include Data mining in social networks, process analytics, Bigdata, and OLAP.

 |Business Intelligence issues are classified into two types.
 They are Organization and People and Technology and data.

 Algorithms in Artificial Intelligence vs Business Intelligence

 |Artificial Intelligence Algorithms

 |Breadth-first search algorithm

-It starts from root node and explores neighbor nodes first and moves to the next level neighbor nodes.
-It provides the shortest path to the solution and can be implemented using FIFO
+It starts from the root node, explores neighbor nodes first, and moves to the next-level neighbor nodes.
+It provides the shortest path to the solution and can be implemented using FIFO.